 How we use our Smart Power Strip

-As I promised to my husband, I schedule our fan to turn on when our AC is scheduled to turn off.
+As I promised my husband, I scheduled our fan to turn on when our AC is scheduled to turn off.
 I also schedule the TV to turn off when it’s time to sleep for my kids.

 I also have set up automation on my phone when charging before going to bed.
-I don’t want to break our phones or devices by charging them overnight, so I have a shortcut on my phone to turn off the USB hubs in certain hours like 2 hours or 3 hours.
-This way, we wake up with our devices full charge without any worry that it might have been overcharged while we sleep.
+I don’t want to break our phones or devices by charging them overnight, so I have a shortcut on my phone to turn off the USB hubs at certain hours like 2 hours or 3 hours.
+This way, we wake up with our devices full charge without worrying that they might have been overcharged while we sleep.

-It’s nice that they have a widget for android devices which I can just tap before I sleep to set up the timer and turn it off on time.
+It’s nice that they have a widget for android devices that I can just tap before I sleep to set up the timer and turn it off on time.

 Let me include this LG ThinQ Premium Inverter with Wi-Fi

-Here’s my discovery: You can connect it only if you have registered your LG ThinQ account to US region not in Philippines.
+Here’s my discovery: You can connect it only if you have registered your LG ThinQ account to the US region, not in the Philippines.
 It worked that way but there are cons to it.

 Once you have your LG ThinQ region set up as the US, the support you’ll get from the app is from the US.
 The energy monitoring feature is not available and the most annoying part is even you set it up at Celsius, it still works in Fahrenheit when commanding on your smart assistant.
 I didn’t enjoy it well because I love monitoring my consumption and at the same time I’m not used to Fahrenheit.